Rough index theory on spaces of polynomial growth and contractibility: Smooth subalgebras of the uniform Roe algebra

 Equivalently we may describe $\Cpol(E)$ as being the closure of $\IC_{-\infty}^\ast(E)$ under the family of norms $(\|\largecdot\|_{-k,l}, \|\largecdot^\ast\|_{-k,l}, \|\largecdot\|_{\mu,n}, \|\largecdot^\ast\|_{\mu,n})_{k,l \in\IN_0, n \in \IN}$.

 Elements of $\Cpol(E)$ are smoothing operators such that they and their adjoint admit dominating functions which decay faster than any polynomial.
 It is an open question if we can \emph{define} $\Cpol(E)$ by this condition.
-The problem lies in showing that quasilocal operators are approximable by finite propagation ones; cf.\ \cite[Question 6.4]{engel_indices_UPDO} and also Question \ref{question:quasilocal_approximable}.
+The problem lies in showing that quasilocal operators are approximable by finite propagation operators; cf.~\cite[Section~6.2]{engel_indices_UPDO}.
+In the case of $M$ having polynomial volume growth we will give a solution to this problem in Corollary~\ref{corjknd9023}.

 \begin{prop} $\Cpol(E)$ is a \Frechet $^\ast$-algebra, dense in every $\Cpoln(E)$ and smooth. \end{prop}